spacetelescope/jwst/docs/assign_wcs/source/main.rst

 Description
 ===========

-jwst.assign_wcs is the first step in the level 2B JWST pipeline.
+jwst.assign_wcs is one of the first steps in the level 2B JWST pipeline.
-For each exposure, it constructs a WCS object and associates it with its corresponding science file.
+It assigns a WCS object and associates to each exposure.
 The forward direction is from detector to world coordinates.
 The WCS is saved as an attribute of the meta object of a model.
 Calling it as a function with detector positions as inputs returns the corresponding world coordinates.
 Using MIRI LRS fixed slit as an example: